FAQ (COVID – 19)

 Is Cornell Health planning on staying open?

-Cornell Health expects to remain open during the remainder of the spring semester and beyond.
-However, Cornell Health is temporarily reducing hours and limiting in-person services.
+Cornell Health is temporarily reducing hours and limiting in-person services.
 In-person services are now limited to urgent care needs and pharmacy services, and routine medical and mental health services are being provided via phone or secure online portal.
-Cornell Health is also developing telehealth and telecounseling services for students that leave Ithaca.
+Cornell Health also developed telehealth and telecounseling services for students that leave Ithaca.
 Please call to schedule all visits and phone or virtual appointments, as unscheduled walk-in traffic is no longer allowed.

 Should students go to Cornell Health if they feel sick?